PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 defined by producer/consumer topology, reduction semantics, permutations, and padding pairs—not by model names—and rewrites axes only after the entire region is proven.

+The mixed attention MirrorPad pass is the first post-lowering rewrite migrated to the differential ModelIR index.
+It builds producer/consumer state once, updates input edges through indexed lineage helpers, and removes the redundant transpose through `ModelIRGraphIndex.remove_operator`, avoiding a full edge rescan after each successful match.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces